-A scud will usually live for around a year and can live for up to 2 years depending on their living conditions.
-Colder water is tolerable for Gammarus shrimp, which will slow their life cycle down, extending their lifespan, although they will not survive in temperatures below freezing.
+A scud will usually live for around a year and can live for up to 2 years, depending on its living conditions.
+Colder water is tolerable for Gammarus shrimp, which will slow their life cycle, extending their lifespan, although they will not survive in temperatures below freezing.

 What Do Scuds Look Like